February 15th, 2012

 St. Marks is located approximately 20 miles south of Tallahassee with a population of about 300.
 Nearby is the St. Marks National Wildlife Refuge.
 The town itself is abundant with wildlife and history.
 We took the time to visit Fort San Marcos and walk part of the Tallahassee-St. Marks Historic Railroad State Trail.

 St. Marks River offers great fishing which we also took advantage of while we were there and did quite well.
 We caught lots of trout and redfish.
 The Pelicans are very aggressive at trying to take your fish off the hook as you reel in your catch.
-It takes two people working together to bring your catch to safety and out of the reach of the scavengers.
-The trick is to reel the fish in and keep it just below the surface of the water while the second person gets the net under the fish and scoops it in quickly.
+One of the best fishing tips I learned is that it takes two people working together to bring your catch to safety and out of the reach of the scavengers.
+The trick is to reel the fish in and keep it just below the surface of the water while the second person gets the net under the fish and scoops it in quickly, for this we use the best rod and reel combo for beginners to make the fishing easier.